-After accepting your admissions offer, you will be contacted by The Graduate School at firstname.lastname@example.org to complete and submit the Technical Standards Form.
+After accepting your admissions offer, please review the Technical Standards and submit the Technical Standards Acknowledgement form.

 To qualify for enrollment into, retention in and graduation from academic programs in The Graduate School, an individual must satisfy certain technical standards.
 The following abilities and characteristics define the technical standards, which in conjunction with academic standards established by the faculty of academic programs, colleges and The Graduate School are required for admission, matriculation, continuation and graduation from academic programs in The Graduate School.

 A candidate for a degree through The Graduate School must have abilities and skills of five varieties including: observation; communication; motor; conceptual, integrative and quantitative; and behavioral and social.
 Reasonable accommodation is possible to assist with a variety of disabilities and may be permitted for disabilities in certain areas.
 Under all circumstances, a candidate should be able to perform in a reasonably independent manner.

 In many programs applicants and students will need sufficient vision to be able to observe demonstrations, experiments and laboratory or classroom exercises.
 Typically, those involved in clinical work must be able to observe a patient accurately at a distance and close at hand.

 Applicants and students must be able to communicate effectively with individuals of all genders; as well as ages, races life-styles, sexual orientations and cultural backgrounds in a professional, civil and collegial manner.
 They must be able to demonstrate proficiency in the English language and communicate effectively and efficiently in oral and/or written form, as appropriate to the academic program.

 Applicants and students should have sufficient motor function such that they are able to execute movements reasonably that are required to perform their teaching, service, clinical work and/or independent research responsibilities, including the ability to observe and conduct experiments, as appropriate to the academic program.